 In my last post I mentioned wanting to start a series of posts in which I give long-form answers to questions I receive on campus tours.
 Although it may seem like I haven't followed up on that, I've actually been working on a post answering some questions about music that's taking some time to put together.
 In the meantime, here's a post answering a question I get on almost every tour: what is a weekend in Oberlin like?
 What follows is a breakdown of this weekend, beginning on Friday afternoon and ending on Sunday night aka when I post this.
 It's not an extraordinary weekend but I'm reluctant to call it a typical one, mostly because I don't know what a typical weekend in Oberlin would be like.
 It's just this weekend, and it started at 4:30 on Friday, when my last class of the week ended.

 FRIDAY 16:30 - I headed to my apartment in Firelands, where I started working on my application for a creative writing class I'd like to take next semester.
 After working for it a bit, I decided to relax after a long, stressful week that had me feeling like a member of Mr. Ratburn's class.

+On this particular day relaxing meant watching the last two episodes of Gilmore Girls season 6, catching up on some journaling, and making myself some mac and cheese for dinner.
+20:30 - I realized that I had a short German essay due at midnight that I probably should've already started writing considering I had plans to go out at nine.
 21:30 - After finishing the essay I walked to Zoë and Emmi's house, where they were hosting a party for members of Collegium Musicum and some of their other friends.
 We drank spiced cider, played Cards Against Humanity, and talked about what we're singing in Collegium, John Adams' The Death of Klinghoffer, and the difference between science major homework and humanities major homework, among other things.
 Plus I got to play with Emmi and Zoë's cat, Hugo.

 23:45 - The group dispersed after some people went to Mudd for a midnight game of Hide and Seek.
 I decided to pass on the game and head to bed.

+Plus, between Julia's Thai green curry and Emma and Tucker's pumpkin loaf, we ate pretty darn well.
 24:00 - We all headed back to our respective apartments and houses and I went to sleep.

+SUNDAY 10:00 - Having decided to let myself sleep in the night before, I woke up on the late side, but decide to start the day with some tidying that I had gotten behind on during the week.
+12:00 - I went to Stevie for brunch and did the Times Sunday crossword.
+12:30 - I made my way to the library to sort through my e-mail, write another short essay for a German class (I have a lot of those), print out a reading for my lit theory class.
 15:00 - After finishing the essay and printing my reading I decided to do said reading back in my apartment, mostly because it's relatively quiet and has snacks.
 I did the reading, worked on some more homework, and started writing this blog post (very meta).

 17:00 - Dinner (leftovers from Friday) and more homework, this time a chapter from Kafka's Der Process or The Trial.
 If only I enjoyed this book as much as I enjoyed cuddling with Hugo on Friday night.